We all take time to perform countless tiny tasks every week. What happens when those tasks get so piled up that they become a burden? Let’s find out…

 1. You’ll Streamline Your Employees’ Jobs

 Everyone has a routine.
 Your employees do too.
-But insignificant tasks don’t need to be a part of it.
-Roughly 25% of employees simply want to “do their jobs.”
-Use automation to give your employees an opportunity to do their jobs and improve satisfaction rates.
+But trivial tasks don’t need to be a part of it.
+Roughly 25% of employees want to “do their jobs.”
+Use automation to allow employees to do their jobs and improve satisfaction rates.

 2. Costs Will Be Reduced Significantly

-Without spending an hour or two easily-allocatable jobs, your employees can concentrate on working on their tasks and getting things done on time.
+Without spending an hour or two on easily-allocatable jobs, your employees can concentrate on working on their tasks and completing things on time.
 That will eliminate the need for working overtime and, in turn, save your company a good amount of money.

 3. Customer Satisfaction Will Increase

 Your employees won’t be the only ones feeling more satisfied than ever.
-More than a third of consumers feel that response time is the most important aspect of customer service.
+More than a third of consumers think that response time is the most critical aspect of customer service.
 By automating customer services, you’ll ensure high satisfaction rates among shoppers.

 8 Ecommerce Tasks You Need to Automate… Yesterday

-By now, you’ve hopefully realized just how useful automation can be.
+By now, you’ve hopefully realized just how helpful automation can be.
 Regardless of the size and type of your online store, some processes need to be automated as soon as possible.